EMP0RI0M/CI-Lang/README.md

 2. Scope and Positioning

-This system is intentionally designed as an external auxiliary control layer, not as a replacement for existing AI models.
+This system is designed as an external auxiliary control layer, not as a replacement for existing AI models.

 What this system IS: